Analyzing LEONARDO FINMEC/ADR (FINMY) & Herman Miller (MLHR)

-LEONARDO FINMEC/ADR (OTCMKTS:FINMY) and Herman Miller (NASDAQ:MLHR) are both aerospace companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their earnings, risk, valuation, profitability, dividends, analyst recommendations and institutional ownership.
+LEONARDO FINMEC/ADR (OTCMKTS:FINMY) and Herman Miller (NASDAQ:MLHR) are both aerospace companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their earnings, profitability, valuation, analyst recommendations, risk, institutional ownership and dividends.

-LEONARDO FINMEC/ADR pays an annual dividend of $0.05 per share and has a dividend yield of 0.9%.
-Herman Miller pays an annual dividend of $0.79 per share and has a dividend yield of 2.4%.
-Herman Miller pays out 34.3% of its earnings in the form of a dividend.
-Herman Miller has raised its dividend for 6 consecutive years.
-Herman Miller is clearly the better dividend stock, given its higher yield and longer track record of dividend growth.
+0.1% of LEONARDO FINMEC/ADR shares are held by institutional investors.
+Comparatively, 83.1% of Herman Miller shares are held by institutional investors.
+1.1% of Herman Miller shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

+LEONARDO FINMEC/ADR has a beta of 1.02, meaning that its share price is 2% more volatile than the S&P 500.
+Comparatively, Herman Miller has a beta of 1.44, meaning that its share price is 44% more volatile than the S&P 500.

 This table compares LEONARDO FINMEC/ADR and Herman Miller’s revenue, earnings per share (EPS) and valuation.